r-lib/vctrs/tests/testthat/_snaps/subscript.md

       )
     Output
       <error/vctrs_error_subscript_type>
-      Must rename columns with a valid subscript vector. x Subscript `foo(bar)` has the wrong type `environment`. i It must be logical, numeric, or character.
+      Error: Must rename columns with a valid subscript vector. x Subscript `foo(bar)` has the wrong type `environment`. i It must be logical, numeric, or character.